Hasbro Logo

 As part of the RBA, Hasbro also is committed to the Responsible Labor Initiative (RLI) Commitment on Forced Labor re-iterating the requirement of ensuring voluntary work, treatment of workers free from discrimination and harsh or inhumane treatment, no worker fee policy and reimbursement to workers who have already paid fees, no holding of workers’ passports, etc.

 The Hasbro Ethical Sourcing Guide for Licensees stipulates the requirements for licensee partners to effectively manage their supply chain compliance, including to prevent Forced Labor, submit third-party audits for Hasbro Ethical Sourcing approval and responsibly remediate any identified issues.
-Factories located in low-risk countries are required to submit a self-assessment questionnaire in order to identify foreign and/or contract labor, which would lead to further due diligence.
-In addition, licensees are required to complete a Forced Labor Due Diligence report ensuring that they are addressing all potential forced labor risk.
-The Hasbro Ethical Sourcing Guide for Licensees is referenced in all licensee agreements.
+Licensee factories located in low-risk countries are required to submit a self-assessment questionnaire in order to identify foreign and/or contract labor, which would lead to further due diligence.
+In addition, licensees are required to complete a Forced Labor Due Diligence report ensuring that they are addressing potential forced labor risk.
+The Hasbro Ethical Sourcing Guide for Licensees is referenced in licensee agreements.

-3. Risk Assessment and Due Diligence:
+3. Risk Assessment and Due Diligence

 In order to identify and mitigate risk, we undertake regular due diligence and reviews which include: